 Pavel Tokmakov

-I am currently a Research Scientist at Toyota Research Institute, where I study object perception in videos.
+I am currently a Senior Research Scientist at Toyota Research Institute, where I work on video representation learning.
 Prior to that I was a postdoc at CMU working with Martial Hebert and Deva Ramanan.

 I completed my PhD at Inria, France under Cordelia Schmid's and Karteek Alahari's supervision, studying the role of motion in object recognition.
 Prior to PhD I worked on statistical relational learning and interactive knowledge discovery.
 You can find my CV here.
 A full list of publications is avaliable on Google Scholar.